-I’m always interested in innovation with bourbon when it results in product that’s good to drink.
+I’m always interested in innovation with bourbon when it results in a product that’s good to drink.
 First, let me tell you the wrong way to do it: cheap, small barrels.
 Most of the time these barrels don’t state the quality of the wood (hint: because it’s poor — see the image below).
-So how we did we go about our Michter’s Toasted Stave Project?
+So how did we go about our Michter’s Toasted Stave Project?

 What you end up with is bad flavors seeping into your bourbon.
 According to Chris Harrigan, founder of Beyond Barrels:

 All real barrels were made with wood that was seasoned for a minimum of 6 months.
 No quality producer would be caught dead using wood that didn’t season at least 6 months.
 Even Maker’s Mark goes over 9 months.
 99.999% of small barrels marketed to consumers skipped this crucial step completely and are using swill quality wood.
 Unless it says in writing how long the wood was seasoned for, 99.99999% it wasn’t, and you shouldn’t use it for anything more than decoration.

 Thankfully, there’s a much better way to have a little fun with your bourbon that’s backed by solid science.
 I partnered with Chris Harrigan to test five toast levels of American White Oak staves in Michter’s Small Batch Bourbon.

 We’re using five different toasted staves in Michter’s small batch bourbon to see which may come closest in flavor to their 2018 released Toasted Barrel Finish Bourbon.
 To start, I would recommend reading our reviews for:

 - Michter’s US*1 Kentucky Straight Bourbon Whiskey Tasting [Review]

 - Michter’s US*1 Toasted Barrel Finish Bourbon Tasting [Review]